rreezN/dtu_mlopsproject/reports/README.md

 >
 > Answer:

 As written above, we used a combination hydra and wandb to ensure that all information regarding the experiments was saved along with the trained model.
 This means that hydra loaded the hyperparameters set within the separate config-files for the model and training setup.
-During training everything within the config files is stored by wandb, meaning that the hyperparameters corresponding to a particular experiment is not accidently overwritten.
+During training everything within the config files is stored by wandb, meaning that the hyperparameters corresponding to a particular experiment are not accidently overwritten.
+To further ensure reproducibility, the training and prediction process of course starts by setting a seed.
+This has the effect that initialising weights and shuffling data inside the dataloaders becomes deterministic rather than stochastic in the sense that the same “random” outcome happens each time.

 ### Question 14